Peace, Human Security and Dignity Week

 Programme details

-The World Youth Meeting is an international exchange program that has been ongoing since 1998, in which universities and high schools in Japan and overseas universities and high schools are paired up to create and present presentations in collaboration according to the theme of the conference.
+The World Student Discussions is an international exchange program that has been ongoing since 1998, in which universities and high schools in Japan and overseas universities and high schools are paired up to create and present presentations in collaboration according to the theme of the conference.
 At the Expo site, several teams of university and high school students from diverse backgrounds who participated in the World Youth Meeting and gave presentations on peace and human rights will consider the meaning of the theme in more depth through discussions with the participants of the Expo from the perspective of the Expo's theme project of "Invigorating Lives."
 Thematic Project Producers, Sachiko Nakajima, Hiroaki Miyata as well as Professor Kan Suzuki would also join this discussion.

 Cast